mathew-2/data-science-portfolio/README.md

 I've interned at some cool places like Tech Mahindra Maker's Lab, Cellstrat, and EY, where I worked on exciting projects like sales prediction models and knowledge mining chatbots.
 Looking ahead, I'm excited to explore how AI can be used on devices like Raspberry Pi and continue working on innovative biotech solutions.
 My goal is to create impactful AI projects that can help make a difference in the world.

 ## 🚀 Technical Skills
-•⁠  ⁠*Languages:* Python, C++
+- *Languages:* Python, C++
-•⁠  ⁠*Libraries/Frameworks:* TensorFlow, Pandas, Numpy, Seaborn, Matplotlib, Scikit-Learn, Scipy •⁠  ⁠*Developer Tools:* Visual Studio Code, Google Colab, Jupyter Notebook, MATLAB, XCode •⁠  ⁠*Cloud Services:* AWS (including AWS Bedrock)
+- ⁠*Libraries/Frameworks:* TensorFlow, Pandas, Numpy, Seaborn, Matplotlib, Scikit-Learn, Scipy
+- ⁠*Developer Tools:* Visual Studio Code, Google Colab, Jupyter Notebook, MATLAB, XCode
+- *Cloud Services:* AWS (including AWS Bedrock)
-•⁠  ⁠*Other Tools:* Git
+- *Other Tools:* Git

 ## 🎓 Education
 - ⁠*M.Tech Dual Degree, Biotechnology* | IIT Kharagpur (Expected 2026)